 Inspired by traditional Japanese and Thai bathing rituals, the Bath House is an oasis of calm within the pulsating energy of the wider Wonderfruit experience.
-Designed by innovative British designer Ab Rogers of Ab Rogers Design studio and built into one of our natural on-site lakes, the Bath House will offer an opportunity for tranquility, reflection and peace amid the madness of a 4-day festival.
-Getting there will take Wonderers through a sequence of unique bamboo structures designed as an immersive journey through the many different cultural practices and treatment methods using water, and their ability to effect positive changesin our body and mind.
+Designed by innovative British designer Ab Rogers of Ab Rogers Design Studio and built onto one of our natural lakes, the Bath House will offer an opportunity to find tranquility, reflection and peace amid the madness of a four-day festival.
+Wander across a sequence of unique bamboo structures to discover different cultural practices and treatment methods using water, and their ability to make positive changesin our body and mind.

 Dew Flower: water tower

-Experience Wonderfruit from a new perspective this year, from up high.
-Bird’s eye views of The Fields will be abundant but the Dew Flower takes vantage points to the next level.
-Part water tower and part look out, the Dew Flower captures and collects moisture from the air by incorporating waterharvesting techniques and Wonderers can fully interact with the process by hopping on swings to help shake down captured droplets which flows down to the garden below.
-Wonderers can make their way up the structure, which is designed by PO-D Architects out of Bangkok, to its terrace andenjoy epic vistas of The Fields.
+Experience Wonderfruit from a new perspective this year: from up high.
+Bird’s-eye views of The Fields will be abundant but the Dew Flower takes vantage points to the next level.
+Part water tower and part look out, the Dew Flower captures and collects moisture from the air by incorporating waterharvesting techniques and Wonderers can fully interact with the process by hopping on swings to help shake down captured droplets, which flow down to the garden below.
+Wonderers can make their way up the structure, designed by Bangkok's PO-D Architects, to the terrace andenjoy epic vistas of The Fields.
 This exquisite yet functional installation captures the essence of local bamboo building with its form inspired by the decorative pieces used in ceremonial parades from northeastern Thailand to bless the farming season.

 In the Eyes of the Animal

-Presenting our first foray into virtual reality and technology, a cinematic work that uses the mask of VR to take users on a fascinating journey above the tree canopy where they will come face-to-face with hi-definition critters and embody various animals as they traverse a natural forest.
-Wonderers will get to artistically interpret the sensory world of animals through binaural sound design that further increases the audience’s experience of the virtual environment by mimicking the natural perception of sound in space.
-People will not only be able to hear but ‘feel’ the sounds as audio vibrations turns into an experience connected to all the senses.
-The ultimate goal of this project, put together by London-based Marshmallow Laser Feast, is to create an understanding of how animals process optical information and give us a chance to reflect on our own visual perceptions of the environment.
+Presenting our first foray into virtual reality and technology: discover a cinematic work that takes users on a fascinating journey above the tree canopy, where they will come face-to-face with hi-definition critters and embody various animals as they traverse a natural forest.
+Put on your VR mask and artistically interpret the sensory world of animals through binaural sound design that further increases your experience of the virtual environment by mimicking the natural perception of sound in space.
+Not only will you hear but ‘feel’ the sounds, as audio vibrations create an experience connected to all the senses.
+The ultimate goal of this project, put together by London-based Marshmallow Laser Feast, is to create an understanding of how animals process optical information and to give us a chance to reflect on our own visual perceptions of the environment.

-Intended to be exactly as evocative as its name suggests, the Serpentine Walkway is a crossing bridge that connects the festival grounds through the forest and over our leafy waterway.
-Designed to be a transitional element that leads Wonderers from lively, energy filled areas to a relaxed tranquil zone whether it’s day or not.
-When the sun is shining, Wonderers can walk through and explore the forest, seeking refuge in the overhanging shade.
+The Serpentine Walkway is a bridge that connects the festival grounds through the forest and over waterways - a transitional element that leads Wonderers from lively, energy-filled areas to a tranquil space.
+When the sun is shining, Wonderers can explore the forest, seeking refuge in the overhanging shade.
 After dusk, the structure will be lit from below creating a floating path between the two lands.
-By Bangkok design team Mpdstudio, the walkway is paved using bricks made from local clay, lined with egg-shaped railings and a roof made from thin clusters of bamboo.
+From the minds of Bangkok-based design team Mpdstudio, the walkway is paved using bricks made from local clay, lined with egg-shaped railings and sheltered by a roof made from thin clusters of bamboo.

-Imagine the psychological state of being in a black hole, The Silent Room is just that but found within The Fields.
-The 40’/12m long matte black structure is fully soundproof and anechoic, in which visitors to the space will be able to spend a very rare and precious actual moment alone.
-The interior blocks out all sound coming from the outside and absorbs any sound that is made inside while the monochromic lighting filters out all colors.
-The space, designed by Dutch London-based artist Simon Heijdens, delivers an immersive experience of silence and peace, devoid of any visual or audible manifestation but the self – a rare, unmediated state.
+Imagine the psychological state of being in a black hole.
+Then experience it in The Silent Room.
+The matte black structure is fully soundproofed and anechoic; step inside for a very rare and precious moment alone.
+The interior blocks out all sound from the outside and absorbs any sound that is made inside, while the monochromic lighting filters out all colors.
+The space, designed by Dutch London-based artist Simon Heijdens, delivers an immersive experience of silence and peace, devoid of any visual or audible manifestation except the self, to create a rare, unmediated state.

-Play and playfulness are the core elements of the Spirilva Poacendere experience by interdisciplinary artist Thea Rae.
+Play and playfulness are the core elements of the Spirilva Poacendere experience, by interdisciplinary artist Thea Rae.
 The bamboo installation is inspired by the land's whimsical beauty and the artist's practices in robotics, dance and acrobatics.
-Lovers of nature will relish in the kinetic components designed for interactions with tree spaces.
-Explore upwards beyond the walking path for wilder perspectives through the forest.
+Lovers of nature will revel in the kinetic components designed for interactions with tree spaces.
+Explore upwards, beyond the walking path for wilder perspectives through the forest.

 Theatre of Feasts

 This year, we’re thinking about the culinary experience in an unconventional way.
-Designed by Hackney-based studio Ab Rogers Design, our Theatre of Feasts should inspire you to look beyond the status quo and dine a little differently.
-We’re turning our award-winning chefs into the headlining act just the same as your favorite DJ or musician but instead delivering a performance to 200 diners seated communally.
+Conceived by Hackney-based studio Ab Rogers Design, our new Theatre of Feasts should inspire you to dine a little differently as we turn our award-winning chefs into headline acts, who'll delivering a performance to 200 communally seated diners.
 Not unlike a circus big top where food is the star performer, the Theatre of Feasts is inspired by the notion that a structure should be defined by the activities it contains.
-Diners will become part of the action of the feast by sitting in an unbroken ring of bamboo tables that curl its way around the perimeter of the tent encircling the chefs who take center stage at a bright kitchen island - executing dinner ‘in the round’ for their audience.
+Diners will become part of the action, sitting in an unbroken ring of bamboo tables around the perimeter of the tent and encircling the chefs who take center stage at a bright kitchen island - executing dinner ‘in the round’ for their audience.
 To get there, cross one of three narrow humpbacked bamboo bridges into a warm, vibrant and intimate social space.
-Introducing dinner like it has never been done before.